mthahzan/react-component-action-debouncer/README.md

 ## Inspiration

-I got tired of testers rapidly pressing buttons and claim they "broke" the app.
+I got tired of testers rapidly pressing buttons and claiming they "broke" the app.
 So I created this debouncer to clean out erratic presses without glitching the UI.

 ## Installation